CES 22 in pictures: Despite COVID, the cool tech showed up

 ‘Metaverse’ is mostly branding, for now

 The metaverse is coming!
-Augmented reality (AR) and virtual reality (VR) glasses and headsets are expected to be a main portal into that magical place, but most of the AR and VR I saw at this year’s show amounted to buzzwords and hype.
+Augmented reality (AR) and virtual reality (VR) glasses and headsets are expected to be a main portal into that magical place, but most of the AR and VR that I saw at this year’s show amounted to buzzwords and hype.
 A few promising developments stood out, however:

 Qualcomm announced that it is designing new silicon with Microsoft to power future AR glasses.
 This is not too surprising–Microsoft’s current HoloLens runs on Qualcomm’s PC platform alongside a Microsoft holographic processing unit (HPU)–but suggests that a new HoloLens will have better performance, and that it may be coming sooner rather than later.